About the Study:

 Study-related care is available to participants at no cost and health insurance is not required nor needed.
 Compensation for time and travel is available to those who qualify.

-To qualify for this study, you must be between the ages of 16-40, been assigned female gender at birth, and have exposure to at least 1 child under age 5 for at least 8 hours per week.
+To qualify for this study, you must be between the ages of 16-40 and have exposure to at least 1 child under age 5 for at least 8 hours per week.

 - Have exposure to at least 1 child under age 5 for at least 8 hours per week